Yinlong

-Yinlong (隐龙 (隱龍, yǐn lóng), meaning "hidden dragon") is a genus of basal ceratopsian dinosaur from the Late Jurassic Period of central Asia.
-It was a small, primarily bipedal herbivore.
+Yinlong (隐龙 (隱龍, yǐn lóng), meaning "hidden dragon") is a genus of basal ceratopsian dinosaur from the Late Jurassic Period of China.
+By far the earliest known ceratopsian, it was a small, primarily bipedal herbivore.

 Discovery and species

 A coalition of American and Chinese paleontologists, including Xu Xing, Catherine Forster, Jim Clark, and Mo Jinyou, described and named Yinlong in 2006.
 The generic name is derived from the Mandarin Chinese words 隱 (yǐn: "hidden") and 龍 (lóng: "dragon"), a reference to the movie Crouching Tiger, Hidden Dragon, large portions of which were filmed in the western Chinese province of Xinjiang, near the locality where this animal's fossil remains were discovered.
 Long is the word most often used in the Chinese media when referring to dinosaurs.
 The species was named after the American vertebrate paleontologist William Randall Downs III, a frequent participant in paleontological expeditions to China who died the year before Yinlong was discovered.

 The known fossil material of Yinlong consists of many skeletons and skulls.
 The first specimen discovered was a single exceptionally well-preserved skeleton, complete with skull, of a nearly adult animal, found in 2004 in the Middle-Late Jurassic strata of the Shishugou Formation located in Xinjiang Province, China.
 Yinlong was discovered in an upper section of this formation which dates to the Oxfordian stage of the Late Jurassic, or 161.2 to 155.7 million years ago.
 Most other described ceratopsians are known from the later Cretaceous Period.